Persuasive Writing Techniques

 11.40am Presenting arguments and ideas

 Writing techniques and vocabulary that can persuade readers.
 Tips for writing letters, applications and reports.

 2.00pm The power of advertising

 We look at how advertisements and sales literature use headings and emotions to influence.
-Learn some techniques that you can use We will evaluate some of these techniques.
+We will evaluate some of these techniques.

 3.45pm Practice your persuasive writing skills

 A chance to practice the techniques from the day, and (if you want to) test your writing's persuasiveness on other delegates.